 Unclaimed veterans' ashes buried in Farmingdale

-GalleriesWar vets and their spouses finally have full military burial Military heroes return to Long Island LI veterans then and now
+GalleriesWar vets and their spouses finally have full military burial Military heroes return to Long Island Veterans Day events on LI

 Web linksLI troops who died in war

 To the clop-clop of a riderless horse and the squeal and clank of the caisson that bore them, the ashes of two Civil War veterans arrived at Long Island National Cemetery Saturday -- after being forgotten in a Queens mortuary for nearly a century.

 More than 100 people gathered near the cemetery's rows of white tombstones to honor 34 veterans who were never buried because their cremated remains went unclaimed.